Photo Courtesy Of Martin Bigum

 WHAT ARE THE BEST THINGS ABOUT THE PLACE WHERE YOU GREW UP?

 The contrast between the houses by the beach, where I lived, and the 2,5 kilometre-long stretch of 1970’s concrete buildings that were built just behind them.
-An absurd vision, by some called a ghetto after just a few years.
+An absurd vision, called a ghetto by some, after just a few years.
 For me a place where a lot of nice people live, filled with dreams and fantasies, good and bad people, as everywhere and everyone else, but just behind grey concrete.
 It is therefore also the worst thing.
 As a child I thought, “When I grow up I want to do something that points in the completely opposite direction of grey concrete.”

 AS A KID YOU WANTED TO BE?